Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: IL- and RL-based Branching Formulation

 \subsection{IL-based branching formulation}

 To solve the branching MDP mentioned above, we can employ imitation learning or reinforcement learning to train the branching agent.
-IL-based branching does not require the reward signal, instead, it assumes a strong branching expert with policy $\pi_E$ that is considered to be near optimal.
-A predefined dataset of branching samples and branching variables $\{(\mathbf{s}_k, a_{E,k})\}_{k=1}^{K}$ is obtained by running the expert on the training instances $\{G_{i}\}_{i=1}^n$.
-Given the dataset, IL clones the behavior of the expert by enforcing the learned agent to make the same decision with the expert under the same observation,
+IL-based branching utilizes a strong branching expert with policy $\pi_E$, assumed to be near-optimal.
+We obtain a dataset of branching samples and branching variables $\mathcal{D}_{\text{IL}}=\{(G_t^{(i)}, \pi_E(G_t^{(i)}))\}$ by running the expert on the training instances $\{G^{(i)}\}_{i=1}^n$.
+The goal of IL is to replicate the expert's behavior by training the agent to make decisions consistent with those of the expert under the same observations.
+The optimization objective can be formulated as follows